Use a Sony PS3 Dualshock3 game controller as a wireless servo and I/O controller. 10 servo/motor PWM outputs, 17 digital outputs. Read more

 A fully assembled ServoShock module and shield, and the Super Soaker rover featured in Update #6.
 A ServoShock module and shield are included in the rover, so you'll get two sets total.

 The rover requires relatively flat terrain and 5 AA NiMH cells.

 DualShock controller not included.Estimated delivery:Ships anywhere in the world

 1 backer All gone!

 A $400 value for $329!
 The mecanum wheeled chassis in Update #8, plus a fully assembled ServoShock module and shield.
 The chassis comes with its own ServoShock module and shield, so you'll get 2 sets total.
 The chassis will also come with a Castle Creations adjustable BEC to power the ServoShock board, a 2S-6S LiPo battery pack (or a high current capacity NiMH pack) with a Deans connector is required.
-DualShock controller and battery not included.Estimated delivery:Add $20 USD to ship outside the US
+DualShock controller and battery not included.Estimated delivery:Ships anywhere in the world

 - (47 days)